tmetsch/python-dtrace/README.md

 and the out callbacks are called.
 When the run is finished the aggregation will be walked - Thus you can aggregate for 3 seconds and than see the results.

-There also exists and DTraceConsumerThread which can be used to continuously run DTrace in the background.
+There also exists a DTraceConsumerThread which can be used to continuously run DTrace in the background.
 This might come in handy when you want to continuously aggregate data for e.g. an GUI.
 The chew, chewrec, out and walk callbacks are now called as the snapshot function of DTrace is called.